-The team was composed of 21 scientists from various institutes and Universities.
+The team was composed of 22 scientists from various institutes and Universities.
 During the survey, scientists were allocated to different teams.
-In the 'fish laboratory', 9 scientists have sorted and measured catches, collected otoliths and various biological samples.
+There is one mission chief.
+In the 'fish laboratory', 10 scientists have sorted and measured catches, collected otoliths and various biological samples.
 In the 'hydrological laboratory', 8 scientists take turns during day and night to carry out the various devices as SBE probe (temperature, salinity, etc.), Niskin bottle (suspended matters, nutrients, chlorophyll a, etc.), WP2 (for zooplankton), CUFES (for fish eggs), Manta (for microplastics), fluoroprobe and cytocence (algae fluorescence), and MIK net (for fish larvae).
 Three scientists get inboard for the Eastern Channel part to enumerate marine mammals, seabirds and litter.